-About me: Degree in Marine Biology at the University of Santiago de Compostela (Spain).
-I have a master's degree in Marine Biology and Aquaculture and a PhD on chromosome manipulation as a method to control reproduction in turbot (Scophthalmus maximus) at University of Santiago de Compostela.
+I hold a Bachelor's degree in Marine Biology from the University of Santiago de Compostela, Spain.
+Additionally, I obtained a Master's degree in Marine Biology and Aquaculture, as well as a PhD focused on chromosome manipulation for reproductive control in turbot (Scophthalmus maximus), both from the University of Santiago de Compostela.

-In recent years, I have participated in projects of different scientific research groups at University of Vigo (Spain), Spanish Institute of Oceanography (Spain), Scottish Oceans Institute (UK) and Spanish National Research Council (Spain).
+Over the past years, I have actively contributed to various scientific research projects conducted by different groups at the University of Vigo (Spain), the Spanish Institute of Oceanography (Spain), the Scottish Oceans Institute (UK), and the Spanish National Research Council (Spain).

-I have also performed freelance work on projects related to marine ecology, scientific diving and underwater documentaries.
+Beyond research, I've undertaken freelance work on marine ecology, scientific diving, and underwater documentaries.

 Since 2023, I have held a tenured scientist position at the Spanish National Research Council (CSIC).
 Furthemore, since 2013, I have been actively involved as a lecturer in the Official Master of Aquaculture, coordinated by the University of Santiago de Compostela (USC).